Scotland Tonight

 Scotland Tonight is a Scottish news and current affairs programme, covering the two STV franchise areas of Northern and Central Scotland, produced by STV News.
-The programme is presented by STV News at Six Central anchor John MacKay on Mondays & Tuesdays and former Sky News Scotland correspondent Rona Dougall on Wednesdays & Thursday.
+The programme was presented by STV News at Six Central anchor John MacKay, from the first edition until his departure from STV in March 2026.
+MacKay would usually present the programme on Mondays and Tuesdays shared presenting duties with former Sky News Scotland correspondent Rona Dougall.

 Details

 The half-hour programme, which launched on Monday 24 October 2011, replacing the former STV weekly-political programme Politics Now.
 Scotland Tonight airs at 22:40 on Monday – Wednesday nights following the late bulletin from STV News; the Thursday edition has aired in a prime-time 19:30 slot since January 2020.
 The programme features reports, interviews & analysis on the Scottish national news of the day alongside coverage of politics, business, sport and the arts & entertainment.
 In January 2022, it was announced that the Thursday edition would move one hour later to 20:30 from March 2022, due to other changes to STV's evening schedules.
+From January 2026, the Thursday edition reverted back to the 19:30 slot, due to STV's new "soap power hour" airing in the 20:00 slot.
+Since returning for a new series in August 2026, there is now no primetime episode, with just three episodes each week (Mondays-Wednesdays at 22:40).

 Scotland Tonight is broadcast across both STV regions (North & Central).
 The programme is broadcast from studio 1 at STV's Glasgow studios, sharing the studio with the West edition of STV News at Six.

 Gordon Chree, Colin Mackay, Aasmah Mir, Halla Mohieddeen, Bernard Ponsonby, Claire Stewart and Kelly Ann Woodland have each presented on occasion.